jacobsternx/odin/foundations-course/02-foundations-html-css-flexbox.md

 - Second item
 - Third item
 notes:
-1. outside of code snippets, \<h1> must be escaped with a backslash
+1. outside of code block, \<h1> must be escaped with a backslash
-2. outside of code snippets, lines beginning with \# must be escaped with backslash Horizontal Rule
+2. outside of code block, lines beginning with \# must be escaped with backslash Horizontal Rule (section separator, 3 dashes at line beginning)
 ---

 # Foundations Course